 Others In The Mix

-Among other stocks frequently mentioned as potential winners in a pro-infrastructure spending environment are architecture and engineering design services company AECOM (NYSE:ACMC), Chicago Bridge & Iron Co.
-N.V.
-(NYSE:CBIC), Fluor Corp.
-(NYSE:FLRC), based in Irving, Texas, Jacobs Engineering Group Inc. (NYSE:JECC), KBR Inc. (NYSE:KBRC), a Houston company that could see a double win in the event of both infrastructure spending and a military buildup, Martin Marietta Materials Inc. (NYSE:MLMC), which supplies aggregate products and heavy building materials for the construction industry, Tetra Tech Inc. (NASDAQ:TTEKC), and oil and gas equipment supplier, United Rentals Inc. (NYSE:URIC)
+Among other stocks frequently mentioned as potential winners in a pro-infrastructure spending environment are architecture and engineering design services company AECOM (NYSE:ACMB), Chicago Bridge & Iron Co.
+N.V. (:CBIN/A), Fluor Corp.
+(NYSE:FLRC), based in Irving, Texas, Jacobs Engineering Group Inc. (NYSE:JECB), KBR Inc. (NYSE:KBRB), a Houston company that could see a double win in the event of both infrastructure spending and a military buildup, Martin Marietta Materials Inc. (NYSE:MLMC), which supplies aggregate products and heavy building materials for the construction industry, Tetra Tech Inc. (NASDAQ:TTEKC), and oil and gas equipment supplier, United Rentals Inc. (NYSE:URIC)